 Finally, as I said before, now is a unique opportunity for energy managers to conduct in-depth baseload analysis work.
 Doing this work now should give energy managers a better understanding of what to aim for with future shutdowns, hopefully resulting in less energy waste.

-If you’re an energy manager working from home, check out our in-depth guide to remote energy management for more advice on keeping your business energy costs to a minimum.
+If you’re an energy manager working from home like Joel, then check out our in-depth guide to remote energy management for more advice on keeping your business energy costs to a minimum.

 Or, take a look at our Ultimate Guide to Business Energy Management if you’d like a detailed and practical guide to improving the energy efficiency of your business.

 The Celtic Manor Resort uses Surple for its energy management needs.
 If you’d like to join them, simply book in for a demo by clicking the link below.